The Year Annual Al Grenert Memorial Golf Tournament is being hosted at the Samoset Resort in Rockport, Maine.

 In witnessing Al's passion for leadership and sportsmanship, his family has been inspired to carry on his legacy by creating The Al Grenert Memorial Scholarship Fund.
 A scholarship is awarded yearly in Al's name to a deserving St. A's student-athlete that meets high academic standards and demonstrates exceptional sportsmanship.

 The Al Grenert Memorial Golf Tournament has raised more than $120,000.
 This money has been placed into an endowment at Saint Anselm's College and will benefit countless students well into the future.
 As we continue with this great tradition, money from this event is donated directly to the St Anselm's basketball program.

 On behalf of the entire Grenert Family, I can't thank you enough for your continued support.
-We look forward to sharing our enthusiasm with you on Saturday, September 30th, 2017.
+We look forward to sharing our enthusiasm with you on Saturday, Tournament, Yr.

 Founder, Al Grenert Memorial Scholarship Fund

 Al GrenertJul 8, 1919 - Aug 9, 2002, Hometown: Holyoke, Ma.